justsayno/React-DotNet/README.md

 cd React-DotNet.Server
-dnu restore                 # Restore all the packages for the server project dnx ef database update      # Run the database migrations dnx web                     # Use DNX run time to run the project
+dnu restore                 # Restore all the packages for the server project dnx ef database update      # Run the database migrations dnx web --ASPNET_ENV development   # Use DNX run time to run the project in development mode
 ```

 To start the front end build and hot reloading get back to the root of the project on the command line and